InvoiceShelf/docs/docs/guide/invoices.md

 You choose to send an invoice directly from the application or mark the invoice as sent.

 An invoice you have already sent should not be edited away.
-To reverse one, use **Create Credit Note** from its action menu, which issues a document cancelling it in full.
+To reverse one, use **Create Credit Note** from its action menu, which issues a document cancelling it in full or in part.
 See [credit notes](/guide/credit-notes.md).

 ![Invoices Page](/images/invoices.png)